Subject (grammar): Coordinated sentences

 This suggests that in ergative languages of this kind the patient is actually the subject in a transitive sentence.

-Difficult cases
+Difficult cases in English

-There are certain constructions that challenge the criteria just introduced for identifying subjects.
-The following subsections briefly illustrate three such cases in English: 1) existential there-constructions, 2) inverse copular constructions, and 3) locative inversion constructions.
+There are certain constructions that challenge the criteria just introduced for identifying subjects in English.
+The following subsections briefly illustrate two such cases: 1) existential there-constructions, and 2) inverse copular constructions.

 Existential there-constructions

 Existential there-constructions allow for varying interpretations about what should count as the subject, e.g.